 Building a Prompt Engineering IDE (VS Code for AI)

 With the release of OpenAI's ChatGTP in November 2022, we have entered a new era of product development and work in general.
-Thanks to the superhuman capabilities of Large Language Models (LLMs), many digital text-based routine tasks can now be automated.
+Thanks to the superhuman capabilities of Large Language Models (LLMs), many digital text-based tasks can now be partially or even fully automated.

 A recent study found that around 80% of the U.S. workforce could have at least 10% of their work tasks affected by the introduction of LLMs and Generative AI.